 - Strategy 1.04A(5): The Conservation Category retains forests, protects wetlands, retains areas of wildlife and marine habitat, preserves scenic views, protects valuable and unique natural features, and, identifies passive recreational opportunities and areas used for ecotourism.
 The Conservation Category includes conservation areas held by public and quasi-public entities, and, may be used to identify privately owned isolated uplands in the Coastal Zone. - Strategy 1.04A(6): The Commercial Category provides for commercial uses including products and services along major corridors and at roadway intersections to serve residents and visitors on both a localized and regionalized basis.
-The Commercial Category recognizes existing major commercial corridors along U.S. Highway 19 and State Route 50 and existing and planned commercial nodes at intersections of arterial and/or collector roads.
-Unmapped small and infill and existing commercial properties are also provided for in this Category. - Strategy 1.04A(7): The Industrial Category provides for the concentration of industrial activity at locations with appropriate infrastructure and relatively low impact to surrounding land uses.
-The Industrial Category recognizes and preserves existing industrial properties and seeks to designate areas appropriate for industrial expansion.
-In order to provide for economic growth, the conversion of industrial uses to other uses should not be allowed. - Strategy 1.04A(8): The Mining Category allows for the extraction of mineral resources where the impact on surrounding areas can be minimized. - Strategy 1.04A(9): The Recreation Category provides lands for the active and passive recreation needs of residents and visitors, in locations containing natural features and in locations convenient to residents. - Strategy 1.04A(10): The Public Facilities Category includes areas of major facilities that serve a large portion of the County, the entire County, or that include service areas beyond the County such as, but not limited to, landfills, power plants, major or new power easements, and potable water and wastewater treatment facilities serving regions of the County.
+The Commercial Category recognizes existing commercial use corridors along U.S. Highway 19 and State Route 50 and existing and planned commercial nodes at intersections of arterial and/or collector roads.
+The Commercial Category includes small unmapped existing commercial properties.
+The Commercial Category also recognizes the ability to designate infill parcels for commercial use lying in proximity to and between, but not necessarily contiguous to, other existing commercially designated properties. - Strategy 1.04A(7): The Industrial Category provides for the concentration of industrial activity at locations with appropriate infrastructure and relatively low impact to surrounding land uses.
+The Industrial Category recognizes and protects where appropriate existing industrial properties, and seeks to designate areas appropriate for industrial expansion.
+In order to provide for economic growth, the conversion of industrial uses to other uses is discouraged except where it is determined that other uses are appropriate. - Strategy 1.04A(8): The Mining Category allows for the extraction of mineral resources subject to specific development orders where the impact on surrounding areas can be minimized or mitigated.
+The category also provides for support related and industrial uses. - Strategy 1.04A(9): The Recreation Category provides lands for the active and passive recreation needs of residents and visitors, in locations containing natural features and in locations convenient to residents. - Strategy 1.04A(10): The Public Facilities Category includes areas of major facilities that serve a large portion of the County, the entire County, or that include service areas beyond the County such as, but not limited to, landfills, power plants, major or new power easements, and potable water and wastewater treatment facilities serving regions of the County.